FinCEN Files: The art of evading sanctions | DW | 24.09.2020

 Up to now, such violations have mostly been punished with fines.
 But, says Rietbroek: "If there was willful conduct to evade sanctions, in my opinion, there should be prison terms and people should be sent to jail.
 And that is sometimes lacking.
 And I don't think it should be the compliance people who should go to prison.
 Typically, it's the people at the top who pressure the compliance people."

-You can't prevent all illegal money transfers anyway, says Francesco Giumelli of the University of Groningen in the Netherlands.
+It is impossible to prevent all illegal money transfers anyway, said Francesco Giumelli, of the University of Groningen in the Netherlands.
 The political scientist has done research on the success of sanctions.
 "The problems with the implementation of sanctions are not new," he told DW.
 "We knew this before and this just brings more evidence to the fact that there are problems with the system as it is."

-However, one should also consider the symbolic effect of sanctions, Giumelli argues.
-"Sanctions sustain norms.
+The measures have an important symbolic effect, Giumelli said: "Sanctions sustain norms.
 In order to avoid sanctions, actors don't even engage in certain activities.
 That is the real value of sanctions rather than simply preventing money from going around."
 Thus, sanctions will probably continue to be used in the future — both to enforce national interests and to deter autocratic behavior and human rights violations, such as those in Syria.

-"It is also about more than just trying to influence behavior," says Lohmann.
-"Sanctions are a form of strategic communication with relevant third parties and they are also about maintaining one's own self-image."
-For example, the European states did not want to stand idly by and watch what is happening in Belarus.
-Even if sanctions are repeatedly undermined: "It will probably continue to be the means of choice," says Lohmann, "because there are not many other options."
+"It is also about more than just trying to influence behavior," Lohmann said.
+"Sanctions are a form of strategic communication with relevant third parties, and they are also about maintaining one's own self-image."
+For example, the EU member states did not want to appear to stand idly by and watch what is happening in Belarus.
+Even if sanctions are repeatedly undermined, Lohmann said, "it will probably continue to be the means of choice — because there are not many other options."